 Connecting Rod

 The connecting rod’s primary job is to change the piston’s reciprocating motion into the crankshaft’s rotating motion.
 To endure pressure and twisting forces, it must be light and strong enough.
-The connecting rod is typically manufactured of alloy steel or duralumin by drop forging and has an I-beam cross-section.
+Typically, drop forging produces the connecting rod from alloy steel or duralumin, resulting in an I-beam cross-section.
 These days, it is also cast from spheroidal or malleable graphite C.I.

 Water Pump

 The water pump in a car is a belt-driven device that receives power from the engine’s crankshaft.
-The water pump pulls the cooled fluid from the radiator through the pump’s centre inlet and is constructed as a centrifuge.
-The fluid is then returned to the cooling system of the car after being circulated outward into the engine.
+The water pump pulls the cooled fluid from the radiator through the pump’s center inlet and is constructed as a centrifuge.
+The water pump circulates the fluid outward into the engine before returning it to the car’s cooling system.

 Timing Belt Drive Pulley

 An exclusive type of pulley system with teeth or pockets along the outside of the pulley body’s diameter is a timing belt pulley.
-Power is not transmitted through the pulley’s teeth or outside pockets.
-Instead, they activate the pulley belt to aid with timing and prevent misalignment.
+The teeth or outside pockets of the pulley do not transmit power.
+Instead, they activate the pulley belt to aid timing and prevent misalignment.

 Oil Pan Drain Bolt

-The oil drain plug is usually found on the oil pan at the bottom of the engine.
-During an oil change, it is used to drain the oil from your pan.
+Usually, the oil drain plug is located on the oil pan at the engine’s base.
+You use it to drain the oil from your pan during an oil change.
 In some instances, replacing the gasket is all that is required to fix an oil plug leak.
 A new oil drain stopper can be necessary if the bolt or oil pan has been cross-threaded.
 To assist you in avoiding replacing the entire oil pan, a large oil drain plug may occasionally cut fresh threads.

 Piston Ring

-The piston ring seals high-pressure gases from the combustion chamber entering the crankcase and allows heat transfer from the piston crown to the cylinder walls.
+The piston ring seals high-pressure gases from the combustion chamber from entering the crankcase, allowing heat transfer from the piston crown to the cylinder walls.
 It also ensures sufficient lubrication fluid on the cylinder walls during the piston’s travel, reducing cylinder wear.
-In engines, piston rings provide the following primary purposes:
+In engines, piston rings serve the following primary purposes:

 Flywheels